Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Introduction

 \subsection{Summary of Contributions}

 We propose a novel graph state distribution algorithm both with and without parallelization and analyze it first for the noiseless case.
 We then examine the effects of noise through simulations on various graph states.
-Our protocol is based on a specific operation on graph states, termed a \emph{subgraph complementation} ($SC$), which should not be confused with local complementation.
+Our algorithm is based on a specific operation on graph states, termed a \emph{subgraph complementation} ($SC$)\cite{Buchanan2021SubgraphComp}, which should not be confused with local complementation.
 We then show that any graph state can be distributed in the network through a sequence of $SC$ operations.
-Along with introducing this protocol, we make the following contributions, improving upon prior work.
+Along with introducing this algorithm, we make the following contributions, improving upon prior work.

 \begin{itemize} \item We show that our graph state distribution algorithm utilizes $(n-1)$ Bell pairs and requires at most $(n-1)$ qubits at the central node.
-The number of Bell pairs is clearly optimal and the number of qubits at the central node approximately scales with the average degree of the vertices in the graph. \item We show that our algorithm requires $O(n)$ time steps and $O(n)$ bits of classical communication to distribute sparse graphs, as well as several relevant classes of dense graphs such as complete graphs (GHZ states) and complete bipartite graphs, but may take up to $O(n^2)$ resources for some dense graphs. \item By parallelizing gate operations and using auxiliary qubits, we show that the distribution time improves to $O(\log n)$ time steps for the same classes of dense graphs.
-We obtain a general upper bound of $O(n\log n)$ time steps for arbitrary dense graphs and $O(n)$ for sparse graphs, as well as $O(n)$ time steps for random graphs (sparse and dense) with high probability. \item We establish a relation between the number of $SC$ operations needed to distribute a graph state $\ket{G}$ and the entanglement of $\ket{G}$ (quantified by its average Schmidt-rank over all possible bipartitions). \item We also carry out simulations (with and without parallelization) of our algorithm in the presence of gate operations characterized by depolarizing noise, and show that our algorithm almost always increases fidelity compared to other approaches. \end{itemize}
+The number of Bell pairs is clearly optimal and the number of qubits at the central node approximately scales with the average degree of the vertices in the graph. \item We show that our algorithm requires $O(n)$ time steps and $O(n)$ bits of classical communication to distribute sparse graphs, as well as several relevant classes of dense graphs such as complete graphs (GHZ states) and complete bipartite graphs, but may take $O(n^2)$ resources for some dense graphs. \item By parallelizing gate operations and using auxiliary qubits, we show that the distribution time improves to $O(\log n)$ time steps for the same classes of dense graphs.
+We obtain a general upper bound of $O(n\log n)$ time steps for arbitrary dense graphs and $O(n)$ for sparse graphs. \item We establish a relation between the number of $SC$ operations needed to distribute a graph state $\ket{G}$ and the entanglement of $\ket{G}$ (quantified by its average Schmidt-rank over all possible bipartitions). \item We also carry out simulations (with and without parallelization) of our algorithm in the presence of gate operations characterized by depolarizing noise, and show that our algorithm almost always increases fidelity compared to other approaches. \end{itemize}